nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

 - UMB Portal -
     - Add Security Group for HR - HR Affiliate.
-    - Find issue for new users not getting the new widgets and icons.
     - Tiffany Andrews - Icons (Not COEUS, Not eUMB)
     - Jun Lei - HR Affiliate - (COEUS,eUMB)
     - Melissa McDaniel-Lee - (eUMB)
-    - Nathan Stanford - session.PortalAdmin ?
+    - Find issue for new users not getting the new widgets and icons.

 -   Law – Academic - Application Time  30%  (2% Completed)